Maudi84/static_mf/Projects.md

 | Language     | Description |
 | Javascript / HTML5 / CSS   | Full stack web application designed to mimic Facebook's Marketplace.
+The front-end was designed using ReactJS and MUI React Components for the GUI.

 ## HTTP Server